Shreyas-kp/Student-Sphere/README.md

 - **User Authentication**: Allows students to register and log in to their accounts.
 - **Profile Management**: Students can edit and update their profiles, including personal and academic information.
 - **Holiday Tracker**: The app tracks holidays and important academic dates to keep students informed.
+- **To-Do List Management**: Students can add, manage, and track their academic tasks and to-dos.
 - **Note Uploading**: Students can upload and share notes with others.
-- **Main Activity**: Acts as the central hub where users can navigate to various features.
+- **Main Activity**: Acts as the central hub where users can navigate to various sections like Profile, Holidays, Notes, etc.

 ---